-Key Strings With Value Type Description x-pvmf/net/delay;valtype=uint32 Specifies the jitter buffer duration in milliseconds (typically used in streaming sessions) x-pvmf/net/jitterBufferNumResize;valtype=uint32 Specifies the number of times a growth in jitter buffer ought to be allowed. x-pvmf/net/ jitterBufferResizeSize;valtype=uint32 Specifies the amount by which each jitter buffer growth happens. x-pvmf/net/user-agent;valtype=wchar Specifies the user agent string in unicode x-pvmf/net/keep-alive-interval;valtype=uint32 Specifies the keep-alive-interval in milliseconds (this is the frequency at which the player would send keep-alive notifications to the server) x-pvmf/net/keep-alive-during-play;valtype=bool Specifies whether keep-alive notifications need be sent during playback (typically keep-alive notifications are sent in a paused state) x-pvmf/net/speed;valtype=uint32 Specifies the speed at which a streaming session ought to be requested from the server.
-Not currently supported for all streaming protocols. x-pvmf/net/http-version;valtype=char Specifies the HTTP Protocol Version to be used during download / streaming.

-x-pvmf/net/num-redirect-attempts;valtype=uint32 Specifies the maximum number of Optional params on key: The key can contain a "mode=" parameter to indicate if this redirect attempts applies to streaming or download session or DLA. times the client would process and act on a redirect notification from the server. x-pvmf/net/protocol-extension-header;valtype=char Specifies any extension headers that need to be sent to the server.
-Optional params on key: that need to be sent to the server.
-Format of the value string: 1) The extension header i 2) The value string can coargument.
-This is used which this extension he The key can contain "purge-on-redirect".
-This means that this protocol-extension-header will not be sent to the server in case of redirect.
-Example: "x-pvmf/net/protocol-extension-header;valtype=char;mode=stre aming;purge-on-redirect" The key can contain a "mode=" parameter to indicate if this extension header applies to streaming or download session or DRM. s provided a s key-value pair. ontain an additional "method=" to specify the protocol methods to eader applies.
-For example: gineTest;value=Test;method=GET, x-pvmf/net/http-timeout;valtype=uint32 Specifies the HTTP timeout in seconds x-pvmf/net/download-progress-info;valtype=char Specifies if the download progress is to be reported in percentage of bytes downloaded as opposed to percentage of time downloaded.
-If progress info in percent bytes downloaded is desired then please specify the value of "byte"; Please see Download Progress Usage detail for usage clarification. x-pvmf/net/http-header-request-disabled;valtype=bool During progressive download player uses the HTTP HEAD request upfront to ascertain the total file size.
+Key Strings With Value Type Description x-pvmf/net/delay;valtype=uint32 Specifies the jitter buffer duration in milliseconds (typically used in streaming sessions) x-pvmf/net/user-agent;valtype=wchar Specifies the user agent string in unicode x-pvmf/net/keep-alive-interval;valtype=uint32 Specifies the keep-alive-interval in milliseconds (this is the frequency at which the player would send keep-alive notifications to the server) x-pvmf/net/keep-alive-during-play;valt Specifies whether keep-alive notifications need be sent during playback (typically keep-alive notifications are sent in a paused state) x-pvmf/net/http-version;valtype=char • Specifies the HTTP Protocol Version to be used during download / streaming. x-pvmf/net/num-redirect-attempts;valt type=uint32 Specifies the maximum number of times the client would process para redir key can contain a "mode=" meter to indicate if this ect attempts applies to aming or download session or and act on a redirect notification from the server. x-pvmf/net/protocol-extension-header r;valtype=char Specifies any extension headers that need to be sent to the server. redir proto be so redir pvmi head amin 3) The para extel rided a s key-value pair. an additional "method=" ecify the protocol methods to applies.
+For example: x-pvmf/net/http-timeout;valtype=uint3 2 Specifies the HTTP timeout in seconds x-pvmf/net/http-header-request-disab led;valtype=bool During progressive download player uses the HTTP HEAD request upfront to ascertain the total file size.
 In case it is desired that this HEAD request must not be sent then this key can be used to disable the same. x-pvmf/net/max-tcp-recv-buffer-size-download;valtype=uint32 Specifies the max buffer size to be used while doing recvs on the TCP socket, during a progressive download session. x-pvmf/net/max-tcp-recv-buffer-size-streaming;valtype=uint32 Specifies the max buffer size to be used while doing recvs on the TCP socket, during a streaming session. x-pvmf/net/rebuffering-threshold;valtype=uint32 Specifies the re-buffering threshold in milliseconds (typically used in streaming sessions).
 If the jitter buffer delay drops below this threshold, then player would enter re-buffering.
 This value must be less than the jitter buffer duration specified via the "delay" key string listed above. x-pvmf/net/disable-firewall-packets;valtype=bool In case of UDP streaming sessions, a firewall between the client and the server could block all UDP traffic.
 PvPlayerSDK attempts to unblock traffic using a proprietary algorithm, by default.
 This key can be used to turn off this feature. x-pvmf/net/jitterbuffer-inactivity-duration;valtype=uint32 Specifies the jitter buffer inactivity duration in milliseconds (typically used in streaming sessions).
-If there is no incoming media for this amount of time PVPlayerSDK will end the streaming session with an inactivity timeout error
+If there is no incoming media for this amount of time PVPlayerSDK will end the streaming session with an inactivity timeout error x-pvmf/net/max-min-udp-port;valtype=range_uint32 Specifies both min and max UDP port numbers (typically used in RTSP streaming for RTP/RTCP packets.)

-9.2.1 Download Progress Usage Detail
+8.2.1 Download Progress Usage Detail